 7. Place bread in oven and bake for approximately 50 minutes until done.
 Bread is done when internal temperature reads 200 degrees on an instant-read thermometer.

 Each serving contains 72 calories, 3g total fat, 1g saturated fat, 0g trans fat, 24mg cholesterol, 223mg sodium, 10g carbohydrate, 0g fiber, 2g protein.

 Black beans and dark molasses make this allergy-friendly bread moist, flavorful and nutritious.
-Dense and filling, enjoy it fresh or toasted.
-This recipe can be made egg free with good results; see instructions below.
+Dense and filling, this recipe can be made egg-free with good results; see instructions below.
+Enjoy it fresh or toasted.

 1 tablespoon caraway seeds

 ⅔ cup gluten-free all-purpose flour blend of choice